riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 If two decision theories are actually different, there should be some decision problem where they return different answers.

-I think the FDT paper does a great job of distinguishing the logical-counterfactual decision theories from EDT and CDT.
+The FDT paper does a great job of distinguishing the logical-counterfactual decision theories from EDT and CDT.
 However, it doesn’t distinguish between different logical-counterfactual decision theories.

 The following is a table that shows the disagreements between decision theories.